abhinayoulu/waterfront-cityoptics/README.md

 Video: https://www.youtube.com/watch?v=IiJXlneg6HM

 Kibana live Demo (tested in Chrome 86.0.4240.198 on MacOS): http://195.148.22.235/goto/e75bdd4deef138c18feafa5b2096cf17

-Below you can also see some cool aggregations and visualizations in Kibana that was done with Abhinay Pandya for the 2020 #WaterFrontHack Global Online Hackathon organised by the H2020 CUTLER project.

 The cluster is hosted in the CSC cPouta infra.